 In lieu of receiving a service retirement allowance, any member of the Fund who has more than sufficient service for a regular service retirement may elect to receive a "Back-DROP" benefit.
+A member elects Back-DROP at the time of separation of employment (retirement).
 The Back-DROP benefit is based upon the Back-DROP period selected and the final average compensation prior to the period selected.
 The Back-DROP period is the lesser of three years or the service accrued between the time a member first becomes eligible for retirement and his actual date of retirement.
 For those individuals with thirty or more years, the Back-DROP period is the lesser of four years or service accrued between the time a member first becomes eligible for retirement and his actual date of retirement.
 At retirement the member's maximum monthly retirement benefit is based upon his service, final average compensation and plan provisions in effect on the last day of creditable service immediately prior to the commencement of the Back-DROP period.
-In addition to the monthly benefit at retirement, the member receives a lump-sum payment equal to the maximum monthly benefit as calculated above multiplied by the number of months in the Back-DROP period.
-In addition, the member1s Back-DROP account will be credited with employee contributions received by the retirement fund during the Back-DROP period.
+In addition to the monthly benefit at retirement, the member receives a lump-sum payment equal to the maximum monthly benefit as calculated above multiplied by the number of months in the Back- DROP period.
+In addition, the member Back-DROP account will be credited with employee contributions received by the retirement fund during the Back-DROP period.
 Participants have the option to opt out of this program and take a distribution, if eligible, or to rollover the assets to another qualified plan.